surkovich/allm-challenge/readme.md

 is not the only possible way.
 Could use JPQL/criteriaAPI/combine CRUD and logical operations in the same classes.
 Any of these ways would have its tradeoffs and profits.

+- In current implementation attempt to delete another users visit returns 200, but visit doesn't get deleted.
+This is the matter of discussion, maybe 401/403/404 would be better.
+Not defined in a specification, so left simple.